-Parkview gives high preference to textbooks published with a Christian worldview.
+Parkview will only adopt textbooks published with a Christian worldview.
 Text content is evaluated by reading level, format, and comprehensive content and format and available resources.
 Presentation of material from a Christian perspective is always either considered or integrated during teaching.
 Evaluation by colleagues at various educational institutions is sought and suggestions from these sources are given consideration.
 Academic standard coverage and standardized test data are also considered to determine student needs.
 Vendor representatives are engaged when needed.
-A final recommendation is presented by the administration, after working with a committee, to the Board for final approval.
+A final recommendation is presented by the Administration, after working with a committee, to the Board for final approval.